noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 ### flow logs

 - capture info about ip traffic and publish to cloudwatch logs, s3 or kinesis
+- track and trigger cloudwatch alarms based on changes in:
+  - flow duration
+  - latency
+  - traffic type
+- centralized source to monitor different network aspects and to provide a history of network traffic flows within entire Amazon VPCs, subnets, or specific elastic network interfaces (ENIs).
+- data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
+You can create or delete flow logs without any risk of impact to network performance.
 - tool for identifying problems with your network's traffic
   - Tracing network activity to a specific IP address
   - troubleshooting why specific traffic is not reaching an instance,
   - a security tool to monitor the traffic, profile your network traffic, and to look for abnormal traffic behaviors.
+- configuration
+  - traffic filter type: all, accepted, rejected traffic
+  - log name: specify a functional name for the log
+  - destination: where to publish flow log data; s3 or cloudwatch
+  - permissions: the log owner requires IAM privleges to publish and work with flow log data
+- Flows are collected, processed, and stored in capture windows that are approximately 10 minutes long
+  - create up to 2 flow logs per resource
+- publishing to s3 vs cloudwatch

+#### Records

+- data for a monitored network interface
+- log events consisting of fields that describe the traffic flow
+  - vpc level: activity of your operations within your cloud environment.
+  - subnet level: activity for a specific subnet.
+  - network interface level: specific interfaces on ec2 instances and capture flow logs from that interface.

 ### Endpoints